Writing for Young People

 - Steve Voake: his novels include The Dreamwalker's Child, The Web of Fire, The Starlight Conspiracy, Blood Hunters, Fight Back and Dark Woods (Faber & Faber), plus his Daisy Dawson and Hooey Higgins series for younger readers (Walker Books)

-- John Mclay ( International Book Scout and Artistic Director for the Bath Festival of Children's Literature
+- John Mclay ( International Book Scout and former Artistic Director for the Bath Festival of Children's Literature)

 Teaching quality excellence